dart-lang/site-www/README.md

 **Important:** Don't commit the `.firebaserc` file containing the name of your staged version.

-Navigate to the PR on GitHub and update the it with the location of the staged version, the names of your reviewers, and so on.
+Navigate to the PR on GitHub and update it with the location of the staged version, the names of your reviewers, and so on.

 Before making any more changes, stash `.firebaserc`: